 Biol Pharm Bull.
-2010; Ishida K, Kojima R, Tsuboi M, Tsuda Y. Laboratory of Analytical Pharmacology, Graduate School of Environmental and Human Sciences, Meijo University, Tenpaku-ku, Nagoya, Japan.
+2010; Ishida K, Kojima R, Tsuboi M,.
+Laboratory of Analytical Pharmacology, Graduate School of Environmental and Human Sciences, Meijo University, Tenpaku-ku, Nagoya, Japan.

 The present study was designed to clarify the effects of an ethanol extract of artichoke leaf on acute gastric mucosal injury in rats.
-Oral administration of artichoke leaf extract dose-dependently prevented absolute ethanol-induced (125-500 mg/kg) or restraint plus water immersion stress-induced gastric mucosal injury (1000-2000 mg/kg).
-The artichoke leaf extract contains 1% cynaropicrin and 0.8% chlorogenic acid as main components and 70% dextrin as a vehicle.
+Oral administration of artichoke leaf extract dose-dependently prevented absolute ethanol-induced or restraint plus water immersion stress-induced gastric mucosal injury (1000-2000 mg/kg).
+The artichoke leaf extract contains 1% cynaropicrin and 0.8% chlorogenic acid as main components.
 Our results indicate that artichoke leaf extract is effective against acute gastritis and its beneficial effect is due to that of cynaropicrin.
 The gastric mucus-increasing action of artichoke leaf extract may be, at least in part, related to the anti-gastritic action of the extract.

 Leaf extracts from globe artichoke (Cynara cardunculus) have been widely used in medicine for protecting the liver and as an herb to stimulate bile release.
 Pretreatment of rats with artichoke extract prevents carbon tetrachloride-induced liver injury.

 We are not yet aware of artichoke extract side effects that have been mentioned in medical studies.

 Artichoke cooking maintains and enhances nutritional value

 Effects of different cooking methods on antioxidant profile, antioxidant capacity, and physical characteristics of artichoke.